-- Majesty in Council to which the powers of that Court were transferred, and the Judicial Committee of the Privy Council. - (6) In the case of lay but not clerical persons words in this Constitution importing the masculine shall include the feminine. - (7) This Constitution shall, unless the context or subject matter otherwise indicate, be construed as if the Acts Interpretation Act 1901-1948 of the Parliament of the Commonwealth of Australia applied to this Constitution. - (8) Where any period of time, dating from a given day, act or event is prescribed or allowed for any purpose by this Constitution or by any canon made under this Constitution, the time shall, unless the contrary intention appears, be reckoned exclusive of such day or of the day of such act or event.
-Where the last day of any period prescribed or allowed for the doing of anything falls on a Saturday, on a Sunday or on a day which is a public or bank holiday in the place in which the thing is to be done or may be done, the thing may be done on the first day following, which is not a Saturday, a Sunday or a public or bank holiday in that place.53 - (9)54 In this Constitution "discipline" means - (a) in Chapters II to VII and X to XII the obligation to adhere to, to observe and to carry out (as appropriate): - (i) the faith, ritual and ceremonial of this Church; and - (ii) the other rules of this Church which impose on the members of the clergy obligations regarding the religious and moral life of this Church; and - (b) in Chapter IX, as regards a person in Holy Orders licensed by the bishop of a diocese or resident in a diocese both: - (i) the obligations in the ordinal undertaken by that person; and - (ii) the ordinances in force in that diocese. - (10)55 In this Constitution a reference to an Aboriginal person is a reference to a person of the Aboriginal race of Australia; and a reference to a Torres Strait Island person is a reference to a person who is a descendent of the indigenous inhabitants of the Torres Strait Islands.
+- (3) In this Constitution "the doctrine and principles of the Church of England embodied in the Book of Common Prayer" and the "articles of religion" sometimes called the "Thirty-nine Articles" means the body of such doctrine and principles. - (4) In this Constitution, unless the context or subject matter otherwise indicates, any reference to faith shall extend to doctrine. - (5) In this Constitution "decision of any judicial authority" shall include any judgment order decree sentence or order in council and the reasons report or recommendation therefor, and "judicial authority" shall include any court judge tribunal body or person having either secular or ecclesiastical jurisdiction whether before or after the date on which this Constitution takes effect, and without affecting the generality of any other provision of this Constitution it is hereby declared that "judicial authority" shall include the Court which was commonly called the High Court of Delegates, the King's Majesty in Council to which the powers of that Court were transferred, and the Judicial Committee of the Privy Council. - (6) In the case of lay but not clerical persons words in this Constitution importing the masculine shall include the feminine. - (7) This Constitution shall, unless the context or subject matter otherwise indicate, be construed as if the Acts Interpretation Act 1901-1948 of the Parliament of the Commonwealth of Australia applied to this Constitution. - (8) Where any period of time, dating from a given day, act or event is prescribed or allowed for any purpose by this Constitution or by any canon made under this Constitution, the time shall, unless the contrary intention appears, be reckoned exclusive of such day or of the day of such act or event.
+Where the last day of any period prescribed or allowed for the doing of anything falls on a Saturday, on a Sunday or on a day which is a public or bank holiday in the place in which the thing is to be done or may be done, the thing may be done on the first day following, which is not a Saturday, a Sunday or a public or bank holiday in that place - (9) In this Constitution "discipline" means - (a) in Chapters II to VII and X to XII the obligation to adhere to, to observe and to carry out (as appropriate): - (i) the faith, ritual and ceremonial of this Church; and - (ii) the other rules of this Church which impose on the members of the clergy obligations regarding the religious and moral life of this Church; and

-Added by Canon 2, 1998 which came into effect on 14 May 2001.
+&lt;sup>47 Added by Canon 2, 1998, which came into effect on 14 May 2001.

-Added by Canon 18, 1998 which came into effect on 14 April 2003.
+&lt;sup>48 Added by Canon 18, 1998, which came into effect on 14 April 2003.